English Page

 In my master thesis, I discussed the relationship between folk psychology and scientific psychology.
 There I tried to defend a kind of naive or pragmatic realism about folk psychology, based on the idea of Daniel Dennett and Terry Horgan.
 Now I am rather skeptical about this strategy.

-I also wrote some papers on theory of mind and embodied mind.
+I also wrote some papers on theory of mind, embodied mind, philosophy of psychiatry, and other topics related mind.

 Neuroethics